bendohan/bendohan/SAGA.md

 ![Hillshade model using original DEM](hillshade_image.png)
 ![legend](hillshade_image_legend.png)

 This second map is a hillshade model based on the DEM above.
 The azimuth is 315 degrees and the altitude is 45 degrees.
+I produced it using the analytical hillshading tool in SAGA.

 ![Map of sink routes from DEM](sink_route_map.png)
 ![legend](sink_route_map_legend.png)